garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 ### Step 3: Setting up cloud SDK

 Now, this is where the real task begins.
-After downloading the' cloud' package, we will need to authenticate with our Google Cloud account.
+After downloading the `gcloud` package, we will need to authenticate with our Google Cloud account.
 To do this, we need to run the simple command.

 {% code overflow="wrap" lineNumbers="false" %}
 ```bash